wdzhong/missing_data_imputation/README.md

     > $ python -m scripts.generate_adj_matrix

+1. (Only run where needed) Generate graphs for different time intervals

+    > $ python -m scripts.generate_more_graphs

 1. For each district, select data based on selected sensors and merge them together

     > $ python -m scripts.process_pems